 In 1979, David Frost was an organiser of the Music for UNICEF Concert at the United Nations General Assembly.

 In 1981, David Frost married Lynne Frederick, the widow of Peter Sellers.
-They divorced the following year.

 In February 1983, David Frost was one of the "Famous Five" who launched TV-am.

-On 19 March 1983, David Frost married Lady Carina Fitzalan-Howard, the daughter of the 17th Duke of Norfolk.
+On 19 March 1983, David Frost married Lady Carina Fitzalan-Howard, daughter of the 17th Duke of Norfolk.

 In September 1983, Frost on Sunday began and continued until the station lost its franchise at the end of 1992.